 ACET is a compulsory exam in which candidates have to qualify to further appear in multiple actuarial exams offered by the IAI for the actuary certification.
 Further, it is an online-based examination that is organised thrice a year and at 24 centres around India to make it feasible for students from every state to appear in the exam.
-However, in 2021, the test will take place online at home.
 Here are some of the important details that you should be aware of before taking the test.

 - ACET is a 3-hour paper that has 70 multiple choice questions with only one correct answer for each question.

 - Once you register for the exam, you can download the sample question paper